madebygps/azure-docs/articles/app-service/configure-language-python.md

 ## Using modern package managers

 App Service only supports dependency installation through `requirements.txt` and does not directly support `pyproject.toml` at the moment.
-If you're using tools like Poetry or uv, you can generate a compatible `requirements.txt` file using these approaches:
+If you're using tools like Poetry or uv, you can generate a compatible `requirements.txt` locally before deployment:

-### Generate requirements.txt locally

 #### Using Poetry